rafaelnovello/news-categ-demo/README.md

 Basically, it's a python program for command line that download and process some news content from brasilian sites and use scikit-learn Logistic Regression to classify them in some categories.

+Feedbacks are always welcome!
+If you have any problem, doubt or suggestion open an issue and let's talk!

 # Install

 - Clone the repo